Zen to Go Logo

 Relajación Muscular Progresiva de Jacobson

-How to apply Progressive Muscle Relaxation?
+How to Apply Progressive Muscle Relaxation?

 4. Guided Visualization or Imagery